mj-watts/michaelwatts.me-website/src/content/posts/schema-validation-in-typescript.md

 ### Write the schema

-It's very simple to write a Zod schema, something like this:
+It's very simple to write a Zod schema, here's an example showing some of the methods that can be used, there's a whole list on [their website](https://zod.dev/?id=basic-usage):

 ```ts /urlParamsSchema/
 import { z } from "zod";